We follow the Doberman Pinscher Club of America's Code of Ethics. For more information visit the DPCA at www.dpca.org

 Come to our events, we would LOVE to see you!!!

-If you can not keep your adopted pet, for what ever reason, we will take back our adoptees for their life (this is in our adoption contract!)
-Once a UDR rescue, always a UDR rescue, meaning they will always have a home with us for as long as they live!
+If you can not keep your adopted pet, for what ever reason, we will take back our adoptees for their life.
+Please contact a UDR member.
+The exception to this rule is if the dog bites or shows human aggression.
+Please consult with us to figure out the best solution.
+Once a UDR rescue, always a UDR rescue, meaning we will always support adopters with any issues as long as our UDR rescue dog is alive.